 Ammonium Nitrate (a.k.a.
 AN) is an inorganic salt with colorless and odorless crystals that are soluble in most organic solvents.
 The salt is hardly found in nature, for its high water solubility.
 It was first described in 1659 and, currently, is the most commercially important ammonium compound in production volume and usage terms.
 Its great importance comes from the fact that the salt incorporates nitrogen and makes it readily available, in both of the forms that plants and crops use: nitrate ion and ammonia.

-Intratec offers professional, easy-to-understand reports examining Ammonium Nitrate production.
+Intratec offers professional, easy-to-understand reports examining Ammonium Nitrate production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).